lakdogan/shift6foribmi/README.md

    - Snap `**FREE` to column 1.
    - Apply the base indent to top-level lines.
    - Apply `blockIndent` per nesting level for control blocks and procedures.
-   - Split inline block statements that include block keywords.
+   - Split semicolon-separated statements so each statement ends its own line (including inline IF/END, DCL-PROC/END-PROC, etc.).
    - Remove extra leading spaces if a line is over-indented.

 Running format again on an aligned file makes no changes.